rom-rb/rom-rb.org/source/doc-pages/introduction/why.md

 and performance issues.

 When using ROM you are not limited to any ORM abstraction, because ROM doesn't have it.
-Instead, you can levarage features of your database using adapter interfaces, which can also help in reducing complexity of your application.
+Instead, you can leverage features of your database using adapter interfaces, which can also help in reducing complexity of your application.

 ROM focuses on *simplicity* and *removes unnecessary abstractions*.
 It helps you